-I was reminded of the value of forgiveness from a blog written by Dr. Walt Larimore.
-It included a short test to tell if you have forgiven someone and here is the link if you are interested in taking it.
+I was reminded of the value of forgiveness by a blog written by Dr. Walt Larimore.
+It includes a short test to tell if you have forgiven someone and here is the link if you are interested in taking it.

 It points out the emotional resonance of forgiveness and whether we have really dealt with that when we think we have forgiven someone.
 I tested myself with memories of my father and found that there was only the shadow of emotion which used to exist there, so I guess I have actually forgiven him for being the person he was (and wasn’t) in my life.
 That is a good thing.